RNCryptor/RNCryptor/README.md

 * Encrypt-then-MAC.
 While `RNCryptor` does not exploit all the advantages of this approach (for instance, by design it cannot validate the HMAC prior to decrypting the stream), I still believe the Encrypt-then-MAC approach makes sense.
 For more discusion, see http://www.daemonology.net/blog/2009-06-24-encrypt-then-mac.html.

 * PBKDF2.
 While bcrypt and scrypt may be more secure than PBKDF2, CommonCryptor only supports PBKDF2.
-NIST also continues to recommend PBKDF2. http://security.stackexchange.com/questions/4781/do-any-security-experts-recommend-bcrypt-for-password-storage
+NIST also continues to recommend PBKDF2. http://security.stackexchange.com/questions/4781/do-any-security-experts-recommend-bcrypt-for-password-storage We use 10k rounds of PBKDF2 which represents about 80ms on an iPhone 4.

 ## Code simplicity